May 14 Revolt: The revolt

 On the morning of May 14, a group of revolutionaries that included naval marines, army soldiers, some men from the Fiscal Guard (Guarda Fiscal), the National Republican Guard (Guarda Nacional Republicana) and accompanied by members of the Carbonária occupied the Naval Arsenal, in Lisbon, immediately taking possession of the arms.

-Around 3 a.m., captain Leote de Rego, using a longboat, lead the rebels in taking control of the Vasco da Gama Cruiser.
+Around 3 a.m., captain Leote de Rego, using a longboat, led the rebels in taking control of the Vasco da Gama Cruiser.
 The rebel navy forces proceeded to take control of other ships anchored in the Tagus River.
 At 3:20 a.m., Vasco da Gama shot three blanks and, together with other rebel vessels, took position in front of Terreiro do Paço.
 Shortly after 4 a.m., the Army Arsenal was attacked by armed citizens and members of the Fiscal Guard, with Vasco da Gama's support.
 The rebel forces took over the Arsenal three hours later.

 The reaction from the Castro government troops was timid and apprehensive.
 The 16th Infantry, commanded by Colonel Gomes da Costa, encircled the Naval Arsenal, but were violently bombarded by the ships in the Tagus River, including the cruiser NRP Vasco da Gama.
 The artillery attempted to bombard the ships, but their forces were repulsed from the heights of Santa Catarina.
 Yet, Álvaro de Castro was fearful that loyal government troops in Lisbon would counter-attack and traveled to Santarém in order to shore up republican forces.